 This should return the total number of records inserted.

-Limitations of the Custom ETL Scripts to Connect SQL Server to Redshift
+Limitations of using Custom ETL Scripts to Connect SQL Server to Redshift

 - In cases where data needs to be moved once or in batches only, the custom ETL script method works well.
 This approach becomes extremely tedious if you have to copy data from MS SQL to Redshift in real-time.